quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 validation, and AUPRC as evaluation metric for the validation data to select to optimum number of trees.
-A few hyperparameters are tuned using a grid search to increase the model’s performance, the description, search space, and optimal values are shown in Table @ref(tab:hyper).
+A few hyperparameters are tuned using a grid search to increase the model’s performance, the description, search space, and optimal values are shown in Table 2.
 The imbalance parameter *s* is set to the sum of negative instances divided by the sum of positive instances in the training data.
 Moreover, to reduce computational time, a subsample of 70% of the training data is